-Republic against a fascist attack.
+"On November 13, there was a Party meeting in Trautenau where Comrade Trapp spoke about the tasks of the Communist Party in the present situation and about the defense of the Republic.
+He treated these questions thoroughly in connection with the necessity of creating the united front and the People's Front.
+He spoke further of the danger threatening the Republic from the inner fascist forces and the danger of an assault by fascist states on the Republic.
+The meeting of the Party membership was unanimous in the opinion that we must defend the Republic against a fascist attack.
 This shows the character of that meeting and the way it was conducted.
-At the entrance to the hall there sat Mr. Streitenberger, the leader of the German Students' Party of Trautenau, and he listened to the speeches for hours.
-On November 17 the paper Die Zeit published a report that in Trautenau a meeting of Communists had taken place where a Communist member of Parliament spoke about preparations for civil war.
-On November 23 the Breslau German broadcasting station (Rundfunk) already brought this news in the following form: The Communist Party of Czechoslovakia is making preparations for civil war, is holding meetings all over the country: on November 13 in Trautenau such a meeting was held where a Communist member of Parliament incited to civil war."
+At the entrance of the hall there sat Mr. Streitenberger, the leader of the German Student's Party of Trautenau, and he listened to the speeches for hours.
+On November 17 the paper Die Zeit published a report that in Trautenau a meeting of the Communists had taken place where a Communist member of Parliament spoke about preparations for civil war.
+On November 23 the Breslau German broadcasting station (Rundfunk) already brought this news in the following form: The Communist Party of Czechoslovakia is making preparations for civil war, is holding meetings all over the country; on November 13 in Trautenau such a meeting was held where a Communist member of Parliament incited to civil war."

-Here you have it: a Communist membership meeting where the question of the defence of the Republic is discussed, is described by the German radio centre (Reichsrundfunk) on the basis of lying reports from the Henlein as Communist preparations for civil war in Czechoslovakia.
+Here you have it: a Communist membership meeting where the question of the defense of the Republic is discussed, is described by the German radio center (Reichsrundfunk) on the basis of lying report from the Henlein forces as Communist preparations for civil war in Czechoslovakia.

-TO-DAY MADRID-TO-MORROW PRAGUE; TO-DAY BURGOS-TO-MORROW EGER!
+TODAY MADRID-TOMORROW PRAGUE; TODAY BURGOS-TOMORROW EGER!

-It is known, and it is no Goebbels' invention, but a fact, that the Henlein party is organising secret or variously masked shock brigades, is carrying on systematic military field training and is maintaining close contact with the shock brigades of the "Third Empire."
-And who under these circumstances can doubt that one fine day the "Third Empire" can organise a putsch in Czechoslovakia, that, under the pretext of saving Europe from Bolshevism, it can support the putschists, and under this transparent pretext it can carry out a military intervention in Czechoslovakia?
-If fascist Germany recognises the Burgos "government" to-day, then it may recognise to-morrow some "government" in Asch or Eger.
-And if to-day Madrid is reduced to ruins, is destroyed by German bombs, how can we be sure that tomorrow a similar fate may not strike Prague?
+It is known, and it's no Goebbels' invention but a fact, that the Henlein party is organizing secret or variously masked shock brigades, is carrying on systematic military field training and is maintaining close contact with the shock brigaders of the "Third Empire".
+And who under these circumstances can doubt that one fine day the "Third Empire" can organize a putsch in Czechoslovakia. under the pretext of saving Europe from Bolshevism, it can support the putschists, and under this transparent pretext it can carry out a military intervention in Czechoslovakia?
+If fascist Germany recognizes the Burgos "government" today then it may recognize tomorrow some "government" in Asch or Eger.
+And if today Madrid is reduced to ruins, is destroyed by German bombs, how can we be sure that tomorrow a similar fate may not strike Prague?

 If this is the way matters stand, then we cannot pass over in silence the attitude of Czech reaction to the Spanish events.
-The gentlemen like Vrany, Kahanek, Stoupal, Stribrny and Kramer were from the very beginning backing the Spanish putschists and their foreign protectors.
+The gentlemen like Vrany, Kahanek, Stoupal, Stribrny and Kramar were from the very beginning backing the Spanish putschists and their foreign protectors.

-The important fact is that in Czech politics, parties, groups and individuals who approve of the general putsch against the legal democratic government, who applaud the unheard-of beastly acts of the fascists and who become enthusiastic at the news of the murder of thousands upon thousands of democrats and republicans and . . . (cut out by the censor).
+The important fact is that in Czech politics, parties, groups and individuals who approve of the general putsch against the legal democratic government. who applaud the unheard-of beastly acts of the fascists and who become enthused by the news of the murder of thousands upon thousands of Democrats and Republicans and . . .
+[Stricken out by the censor].
 It is clear that these people are thereby placing themselves in the pillory.
-It is clear that the mark of Cain is branded on their forehead, and that they should be thrown out from the midst of decent people, so that every decent person should shun them like the plague.
+It is clear that the mark of Cain is branded on their forehead, and that they should be thrown out from the midst of decent people, so that every decent person should shun them like a plague.